 You can also visit the getting started guide for more details.
 It is the same guide for both platforms.

-If you would like to keep things simple and just consume our APIs directly with us, you can do so.
-Also, if you already have an Amazon AWS account and would like your API subscription charges to be billed to your AWS account, this method is for you.
+Also, if you already have an Amazon account and would like your API subscription charges to be billed to your AWS account, this method is for you.

 If your Subscription still does not show up on your “Subscribed APIs” list, check out Troubleshooting: Twinword API Account Setup via AWS Marketplace